Chart Color Schemes

 Wacol has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 22 projects likely to impact the region.
-Key initiatives include the Wacol Youth Remand Centre, Wacol Logistics Hub, Maplewood Estate, and Waterford Business Park.
-The following list details those expected to be most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch identified 22 projects likely impacting the area.
+Notable projects include Wacol Youth Remand Centre, Wacol Logistics Hub, Maplewood Estate, and South Queensland Correctional Facilities Expansion.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.